3D Printer VS 3D CNC Router

 3D Printer

 There are various forms of stacked thin layers.
-The following three methods are common.
+The following 3 methods are common.

 1. "Inkjet" method: the 3D printer nozzle ejects a very thin layer of liquid plastic material, which is then placed under ultraviolet or laser to solidify, and then the tray drops a very small distance for the next layer to stack up.
 This is continuously stacked until completion (See Figure 2).